General Computer Corporation: Peripherals

 In 1984, the company changed direction to make peripherals for Macintosh computers: the HyperDrive (the Mac's first internal hard drive), the WideWriter 360 large format inkjet printer, and the Personal Laser Printer (the first QuickDraw laser printer).
 Prior to closing, the company focused exclusively on laser printers.

-HyperDrive was unusual because the original Macintosh did not have any internal interface for hard disks.
+HyperDrive was unusual because the original Macintosh did not have any internal interfaces for hard disks.
 It was attached directly to the CPU, and ran about seven times faster than Apple's "Hard Disk 20", an external hard disk that attached to the floppy disk port.

 The HyperDrive was considered an elite upgrade at the time, though it was hobbled by Apple's Macintosh File System, which had been designed to manage 400K floppy disks; as with other early Macintosh hard disks, the user had to segment the drive such that it appeared to be two or more partitions, called Drawers.

-The second issue of MacTech Magazine, in January 1985, included a letter that summed up the excitement:
+In June 1985 Apple announced that installing GCC peripherals would not violate its warranty prohibiting installing non-Apple components.
+GCC said that it had cultivated the relationship by providing products to Apple employees.
+The second issue of MacTech magazine, in January 1985, included a letter that summed up the excitement:

-In 1986 the company shipped the "HyperDrive 2000", a 20MB internal hard disk that also included a Motorola 68881 floating-point unit, but the speed advantage of the HyperDrive had been negated on the new Macintosh Plus computers by Apple's inclusion of an external SCSI port.
+In 1986 GCC shipped the HyperDrive 2000, a 20MB internal hard disk that also includes a Motorola 68881 floating-point unit, but the speed advantage of the HyperDrive had been negated on the new Macintosh Plus computers by Apple's inclusion of an external SCSI port.
 General Computer responded with the "HyperDrive FX-20" external SCSI hard disk, but drowned in a sea of competitors that offered fast large hard disks.

 General Computer changed its name to GCC Technologies and relocated to Burlington, Massachusetts.
 They continued to sell laser printers until 2015, at which point the company was disestablished.